 “There’s a shop about half a kilometer north of here.
-They’ll pay for things like that, mostly from people who’ve died, or who are upper class enough that they want new clothes before their old ones are useless, but are still poor enough to hope to make some coin back.
+They’ll pay for things like that, mostly from people who’ve died or commoners who are upper-class enough to wear only new clothes but aren’t wasteful enough to throw away their worn purchases from last year.
 Tell them I sent you, and don’t accept the first number they offer.”
 Katerin scribbled their name and location on a scrap of paper and handed it to Sebastien.

 “Thank you,” Sebastien said.
 She turned to the door, then hesitated.
 “Are there any updates?”

 Katerin eyed her thoughtfully, then took out a pipe from the drawer in her desk and began to fill it with a dark blue crumble that Sebastien recognized as dried etherwood leaves.
 The smoke was smooth and calming, and great for blowing smoke rings, but nonaddictive.
-Either it was laced with something else, or Katerin smoked purely recreationally.
+Either it was laced with something else, or Katerin’s smoking habit was purely recreational.
 “He’s still in jail.
 They brought in a curse-breaker and a shaman to see him, with no luck.
 He’s still telling the same story.”

 Sebastien frowned.
 “You mean…the truth?”
 ‘A shaman might help him to clarify his dreams or memories to give better testimony, but why a curse-breaker?’

 Katerin placed the pipe onto a round glass coaster with a spell array molded into its surface.
-She paused to concentrate, growing until a spark burst to life in the bowl of the pipe, smoldering orange into the dried leaves.
+She paused to concentrate, frowning until a spark burst to life in the bowl of the pipe, orange smoldering in the depths the dried leaves.
 “Well, yes.
 But I’m not sure they believe the truth, with the sudden notoriety of the Raven Queen.
 Our contact says most of them think he’s just a pawn in the Raven Queen’s scheme and doesn’t know anything useful.
-But the coppers are unwilling to give up on Ennis just yet because they hope he might lead them to her involuntarily.”
+But the coppers are unwilling to give up on Ennis just yet.
+They hope he might lead them to her involuntarily.”
 She looked up, sucking on the mouth of the pipe and then tilting her head back to release a thick ring of light blue smoke.
-“She’s contact him twice already, after all.”
+“She’s contacted him twice already, after all.”

 “Ah.”
 Sebastien ran her tongue across the back of her teeth.
 “But they’re not torturing him, or threatening execution?”